GreenWeegeeCantCode/Black-MIDI-Guides/docs/Start/Rendering/video.md

 | Good for starters.                  | Very slow when rendering (unless using the modded version). |
 | Can be customized by using plugins. | Can't be used on older PCs.                                 |
 | Extremely RAM optimized.            | Depreciated                                                 |
+| Can show max stats in note count.   | Needs OpenGL 3.0 or later to use.

 ### Setup